-On March 25th, 1925, the famous writer Flannery O'Connor was born Mary Flannery O' Connor in Savannah, Georgia.
-As a little girl, O'Connor described herself as "a pigeon-toed child with a receding chin and a you-leave-me-alone-or-I'll-bite-you complex."
+On March 25th, 1925, the famous American writer Flannery O'Connor was born.
+She was born Mary Flannery O' Connor in Savannah, Georgia.
+O'Connor described herself as "a pigeon-toed child with a receding chin and a you-leave-me-alone-or-I'll-bite-you complex."
 When she was six years old, she taught her pet chicken to walk backwards.
 The story made the local news, then was picked up Pathe News for one of its national newsreels.
 O'Connor and her chicken appeared in a newsreel segment titled Little Mary O'Connor and Her Trained Chicken.

 When she was fifteen, her father died of lupus, a hereditary disease that ran in the O'Connor family.
 She was devastated by the loss.

 O'Connor graduated from the Peabody Laboratory School in 1942 and went on to earn a Social Sciences degree at the Georgia State College for Women, now known as Georgia College & State University.
 A year later, in 1946, she was accepted into the Iowa Writers' Workshop at the University of Iowa, where she had enrolled to study journalism.
 While in the Writers' Workshop, she became friends with some important writers and critics who taught there, including Robert Penn Warren, Andrew Lytle, and Paul Engle.

 Writer and essayist Andrew Lytle, also the longtime editor of the Sewanee Review, was an early admirer of Flannery O'Connor's work.
 He published her short stories and others' essays on her work.
 Poet and novelist Paul Engle, the director of the Iowa Writers' Workshop, was the first to read and critique the early drafts of what would become O'Connor's first novel, Wise Blood (1952).